cms-l1t-online/cactus-vagrant-box/README.md

 ```
 # go into your project area
 vagrant box add SL6-minimal http://lyte.id.au/vagrant/sl6-64-lyte.box
+# this will make sure that your virtual box guest additions are always up-to-date
+vagrant plugin install vagrant-vbguest
 # modify RAM to whatever you need in the boxes vagrant file (under ~/.vagrant.d/boxes/SL6-minimal)
 vb.customize ["modifyvm", :id, "--memory", "1024”]
 # cd into the project directory